MEETING BURLINGTON'S NEEDS

 PROTECTING OUR CUSTOMERS AND EMPLOYEES

-- Burlington Hydro will work with customers and offer a number of payment terms/options for those who are struggling to pay their electricity bills.
-We have several financial assistance programs in place that can help those facing financial challenges.
+- Burlington Hydro will always work with customers to offer payment terms/options for those who are struggling to pay their electricity bills.
+Call us and speak with a Customer Service Representative, Monday – Friday, 8:30 am to 4:30 pm – 905-332-1851

 Call out to Burlington Health Care Workers and All Essential Service Workers